 Tony Abbott is not alone in using the word holocaust to score political points.
 The prime minister, Tony Abbott, has apologised after accusing Labor of creating a “holocaust” in defence industry jobs, with the use of the word slammed by some as offensive.

 Warning: Why using the term 'coloured' is offensive - BBC Newsbeat.
 Benedict Cumberbatch has apologised after using the term "coloured" to describe black actors.

 He was on a US talk show, explaining that there are more opportunities for black actors in Hollywood than the UK.
 Twitter reveals the language of persuasion.
 As countless political orators have demonstrated, it’s not just what you say, it’s how you say it.

 Before even buying the Fisher Price stethoscope, should parents take a surgical scalpel to slice out extraneous consonants and sharpen sloppy vowels?
+Esther McVey, the Liverpool-born employment minister, has said that people should not feel the need to “neutralise” their accents in order to get ahead in life.
 Never mind the hyperbolics.
 Please can I have some less?
 In the 1980s, it became fashionable for footballers to talk about “giving 100%” on the pitch, or “being 100% committed” to their clubs.

 After Tony Blair was elected as leader of the Labour party, his enforcement of the party line and his emphasis on media relations were seen as the peak of the evolution of spin; something with which New Labour is now, rightly or wrongly, completely synonymous.
 Spin doctors made the Labour party a formidable electoral force, but what have they meant for the UK's politics as a whole?
 Advertising and Language: The Power of Words.
 It is possible that the evolution and progress of humanity have, as a deeper root, our communication skills.